Eating Disorders - management of

 - Undertake psychiatric assessment

-- Engage young person & family in regular family sessions
+- Engage young person and family with outpatient treatment

 Most patients admitted with an eating disorder stay in hospital for 2-3 weeks.